ibexa/documentation-user/docs/publishing/publishing.md

 !!! caution

-    Only selecting **Cancel** removes the whole draft and all the work you have done on it.
+    Only selecting **Delete draft** removes the whole draft and all the work you have done on it.
     A discarded draft is removed instantly, not placed in the Trash, so it can't be restored.
     The **X** icon in the upper left corner and the browser's **back button** will save the current Content item as a draft.